galantejulian/app_react_citas/README.md

 ![Screenshot](citas.png)

-app administrador de pacientes hecha con React.
+patient manager app made with React.

-El formulario nos permite crear una cita.
-Contiene las validaciónes desde el Front.
-En el fichero veremos las citas que gueron guardadas en Local Storage.
-También podremos eliminarlas.
+The form allows us to create an appointment.
+Contains the validations from the Front side.
+In the file we will see the appointments that were saved in Local Storage.
+We can also remove them.

-tech: React.js, los estilos hechos con skeleton.
+tech: React.js, the styles made with skeleton.

+🖖